 Six of us in this picture have lost a child and I want to take a moment to mention the names of these children.
-Jackson Ramsey, … Read more...
+Jackson Ramsey, 16, died by … Read more...

 The SpeakUp5k is an event intended to inspire conversation about mental illness.
 I went alone and right before it started, a young lady named Bethany came up and introduced herself and we ran together.
 She knew Charles and she was also friends Cal Riley who died by suicide almost 2 years to the day before Charles.

 I had been having a very difficult day up until then and I wondered if I would be crying during the whole race but meeting Bethany brightened me up.
 We both believe our guardian angels brought us together.

 Thank you Jenny Derr, mother of Billy Derr, who made this … Read more...

 Eleven months ago Chaney Corley who was only 13 was pronounced dead.
 It was a death by suicide overdose and she had been rushed to the hospital.
 I met her parents online after they read my article about honoring my son Charles who died by suicide.
 The article published in February of 2016 and their loss was still so raw.

 I feel like I know Chaney now.
 In this picture, she is making a heart with her first boyfriend and they snapped a picture of it.
 This one in honor of her upcoming death anniversary next month because I can’t … Read more...

 I’ll be holding you in my heart until I can hold you in my arms again.